mattmakai/mattmakai.com/source/content/posts/150411-pycon-cyoa-links.rst

 and I presented
 `Choose Your Own WSGI Deployment Adventure <https://us.pycon.org/2015/schedule/presentation/336/>`_.

-If you'd like to create your own Choose Your Own Adventure Presentations, all the code is open source and there are blog posts detailing how the code was written.
+If you'd like to create your own Choose Your Own Adventure presentations, all the code is open source and there are blog posts detailing how the code was written.
 Here are the links to get you going: